-The Associate Vice President for Graduate Studies serves as the advisor to all M.A.
+The Program Director serves as the advisor to all M.A.
 (Pastoral Theology) students.
 He or she will help students with academic matters such as program and course selection and will serve as a friend and counsellor throughout the student's university program.